elliottmorris/portfolio/content/code.md

 draft: false
 ---

 As a data journalist, I spend much of my day working in various computer programming languages.
 I have written a few guides to performing different tasks and even developed my own software packages.
-I work predominantly in R and Python, though also know tools for web development such as HTML, CSS and Markdown.
+I work predominantly in R, Stan and Python though I also know tools for web development such as HTML, CSS and Javascript.

 For more, [visit my profile on GitHub](https://github.com/elliottmorris), where I'm active almost every day.